-With Justinmind, you can create a login form that requires users to log in in order to access the rest of the site or app.
-This is done using Data Masters.
+With Justinmind, you can create a login form using Data Masters that requires users to log in in order to access the rest of the site or app.

 To create a login form with a Data Master, follow the steps below:

 - Start by creating a Data Master and name it “Users”.
 Add two Data Master fields and name them “Login name” and “Password”.